rbartelme/rstudio-stats/lessons/Lesson2_DistributionsAndData.md

 legend("topright", title="Power", as.character(p), fill=colors)
 ```

-*Examples are drawn from the following link, but this offers a [more detailed explanation of power.](https://www.statmethods.net/stats/power.html)*
+*Examples are drawn from the following link, which offers a [more detailed explanation of power.](https://www.statmethods.net/stats/power.html)*

 ## Modeling Random distributions